normalperson543/ForumingCli-ent/README.md

 Now, you'll be in a forum page.
 To go to the first topic, type #1 and press Enter.
 For the second topic, type #2, etc.

-The following shortcuts are available navigate the TUI:
+The following shortcuts are available for navigating the TUI:
 ```
 of [forum ID] = Opens a forum
 ot [topic ID] = Opens a topic